jsparrowio/README-generator/README.md

 - [Questions](#questions)

 ## Installation

+Prerequisite: You must have node.js installed in your local zsh/bash command line interface prior to installing this program.
+If you do not have these installed, please follow the installation instructions [here](https://nodejs.org/).

-Download the source code for the project using a <code>git clone</code> on this repository in your terminal.
+Download the source code for the project with a <code>git clone</code> on this repository in your CLI using the URL or SSH link provided in the "code" button at the top of this repository.
 Then, <code>cd</code> in your terminal to the directory that contains the cloned repo, and run an <code>npm i</code> to ensure that you have all required dependencies to run the package successfully.

 ## Usage